Anya Linden

-Anya Linden, Baroness Sainsbury of Preston Candover (née Ann Eltenton; 3 January 1933) is an English retired ballerina and patron of the arts.
+Anya Linden, Baroness Sainsbury of Preston Candover (3 January 1933) is an English retired ballerina and patron of the arts.

 Early life and family

 Linden was born Ann Eltenton in Manchester, the daughter of physicist George C. Eltenton and his wife, Dorothea.
 She moved with her family to Leningrad when she was six months old, where she was known by the Russian equivalent name Anya.

 In 1938, the family moved to Berkeley, California, where her father worked for Shell Development Emeryville.
 Her parents, however, were suspected of being Soviet agents seeking atomic secrets.
 They gave public lectures on Soviet life and were active in the Soviet-American organisations.
 In 1942, her father was involved in the Chevalier Incident.

 Ballet career

 Linden began ballet at 7 years old with Dorothy Pring of the Berkeley Opera Theater Ballet on Forest Avenue.
 Her teacher recalled her as a hard worker, stating that even at a young age, "her whole soul was immersed in dancing even then.
 She loved classical ballet and never liked to diverge from it.
 Never pushy, she didn't care where she stood in the line, just so long as she danced.
 When she was 12, she spent six weeks training in Hollywood with Russian teacher Theodore Kosloff, who had been Pring's teacher.
 He suggested she changed her name to Anya Linden.

 She returned to England in 1947 and studied at the Sadler's Wells Ballet School, joining the company in 1951.
 She was promoted to soloist in 1954 and to prima ballerina in 1958.

 She retired from dancing in 1965, subsequently becoming a director of the Ballet Rambert, Royal Ballet School and the Young Vic.

 In 1987, she founded the biennial Linbury Prize for Stage Design to identify and encourage talented newcomers to the field of theatre design.
 Along with her husband, she founded the Linbury Trust, named from a combination of the names Linden and Sainsbury.